 Cummings’ ex-boyfriend Gee was found by deputies hiding in a house in Hilliard under some cardboard boxes.
 He was arrested on an outstanding warrant for violation of probation.
 Deputies also wanted to see if he had any information on Cummings’ whereabouts.

 Also on this day, Cummings abandoned Ford Expedition is discovered in the parking lot of Home Depot in Yulee.

 Wednesday, May 16, 2018

-Sybert is located by investigators parked in her 2016 black Kia Soul between two semi-trucks at a rest area in St. Johns County.
-Nassau County Sheriff Bill Leeper said Sybert had been living in her car at various locations.
+Kessler is located by investigators parked in her 2016 black Kia Soul between two semi-trucks at a rest area in St. Johns County.
+Nassau County Sheriff Bill Leeper said Kessler had been living in her car at various locations.
 She was arrested in St. Johns County.